What is a REST API and Why Build One in PHP?

 REST vs GraphQL: Knowing When REST Makes Sense

 REST APIs return fixed data structures defined by the server.
-If your frontend needs different fields for different views, you either maintain multiple endpoints or accept over-fetching data.
-GraphQL lets clients specify exactly what fields they need, which can reduce payload sizes for complex UIs.
+If your frontend needs different fields for different views, you either maintain multiple endpoints or accept over-fetching data that the client discards.
+GraphQL lets clients specify exactly what fields they need, which can reduce payload sizes for complex UIs with varied data requirements.

-For most business web applications with straightforward CRUD operations, REST provides sufficient flexibility without the additional complexity of a GraphQL schema layer.
-If you want to compare approaches directly, an exploration of GraphQL in PHP and when it outperforms REST APIs explains the trade-offs in more detail.
+For most business web applications with straightforward CRUD operations, REST provides sufficient flexibility without the additional complexity of a GraphQL schema layer, resolver functions, and subscription infrastructure.
+REST APIs are also easier to cache using standard HTTP caching mechanisms, which can improve performance for publicly accessible endpoints.

 When exposing an API publicly, security considerations become critical.
-A few foundational practices protect your API against common attack vectors:
+Several foundational practices protect your API against common attack vectors, though no single measure provides complete protection on its own.

-• Use HTTPS exclusively: Encrypt all traffic between client and server to prevent token interception and man-in-the-middle attacks.
+- Use HTTPS exclusively: Encrypt all traffic between client and server to prevent token interception and man-in-the-middle attacks.
+Obtain an SSL certificate from a trusted certificate authority and configure automatic redirects from HTTP to HTTPS.

-• Validate all input: Never trust data from the client.
-Validate type, length, format, and range for every input field.
+- Validate all input: Never trust data from the client.
+Validate type, length, format, and range for every input field before processing.
+Use allowlists where possible rather than blocklists for stricter validation.

-• Rate limiting: Restrict how many requests a single client can make per minute to prevent abuse and brute-force attacks.
+- Rate limiting: Restrict how many requests a single client can make per minute to prevent abuse, brute-force attacks, and accidental denial of service from runaway scripts.

-• Store tokens securely: If using session-based tokens, store them as hashed values in your database.
+- Store tokens securely: If using session-based tokens, store them as hashed values in your database.
+Never log tokens or include them in error messages.

-• Limit exposed information: Return minimal error details in production to avoid leaking implementation specifics.
+- Limit exposed information: Return minimal error details in production to avoid leaking implementation specifics.
+Detailed error information is useful for debugging but should only reach trusted clients or be disabled in live environments.

 A security-focused approach to API development also considers access control.
 If your API serves multiple clients with different permission levels, implement role-based access control to ensure each client can only access resources intended for its access level.